spamsch/screen-time-manager-for-windows/README.md

 - **Daily Time Limits** - Set different time limits for each day of the week (e.g., 2 hours on weekdays, 4 hours on weekends)
 - **Always-Visible Timer** - A small, unobtrusive timer display in the top-right corner shows remaining time at a glance
+- **Pause Mode** - Children can pause the timer themselves (with configurable limits) for breaks, meals, or homework
 - **Warning Notifications** - Configurable warnings before time runs out (e.g., "10 minutes remaining!" and "5 minutes remaining!")
 - **Full-Screen Block** - When time is up, a full-screen overlay blocks the computer until the passcode is entered
+- **Multi-Monitor Support** - Blocking overlay covers all connected monitors
 - **Time Extensions** - Parents can grant extra time (+15, +30, or +60 minutes) by entering the passcode
-- **Today's Stats** - View daily statistics including time used, time remaining, and reset the timer if needed
+- **Today's Stats** - View daily statistics including time used, time remaining, pause usage, and reset the timer if needed
 - **Passcode Protection** - All settings and unlocking require a 4-digit passcode (changeable in settings)
 - **Persistent Tracking** - Time tracking continues even if the computer restarts